mansik64/Functions-and-Errors---ETH-AVAX/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.7;

-contract AccountManagement {
+contract SchoolAdmission {

+    enum Grade { Kindergarten, Elementary, MiddleSchool, HighSchool }

-    // Structure to store customer account details struct Customer {
+    struct Student {
-        bool exists;
+        address studentAddress;
         string name;
+        uint dateOfBirth;
+        Grade grade;
-        uint age;
+        uint admissionDate;
+        bool isEnrolled;
     }

-    // Mapping for storing customer accounts
-    mapping(address => Customer) public customers;
+    mapping(uint => Student) public students;

-    // Event for new account creation
-    event AccountCreated(address customer, string name, uint age);

-    // Event for account update
+    uint public nextStudentId = 1;

-    event AccountUpdated(address customer, string name, uint age);
+    event StudentAdmitted(address studentAddress, uint admissionDate);

-    // Function to create a new customer account function createAccount(string memory _name, uint _age) public {
-        require(!customers[msg.sender].exists, "Account already exists");
-        require(bytes(_name).length > 0, "Name is required");
+    function admitStudent(
+        address _studentAddress,
+        string memory _name,
+        uint _dateOfBirth,
+        Grade _grade,
+        uint _admissionDate
+    ) public {
+        emit StudentAdmitted(_studentAddress, _admissionDate);
-        require(_age > 0, "Age must be greater than zero");
+        require(_admissionDate > block.timestamp, "Admission date must be in the future");

-        customers[msg.sender] = Customer(true, _name, _age);
+        students[nextStudentId++] = Student(
+            _studentAddress,
-        emit AccountCreated(msg.sender, _name, _age);
+            _name,
+            _dateOfBirth,
+            _grade,
+            _admissionDate,
+            true
+        );
     }

-    // Function to update an existing customer account function updateAccount(string memory _name, uint _age) public {
-        require(customers[msg.sender].exists, "Account does not exist");
-        require(bytes(_name).length > 0, "Name is required");
-        require(_age > 0, "Age must be greater than zero");

-        customers[msg.sender].name = _name;
+    function withdrawStudent(uint _studentId) public {
+        Student storage student = students[_studentId];
+        require(student.studentAddress != address(0), "Student not found");
+        require(student.isEnrolled, "Student already withdrawn");
+        require(student.studentAddress == msg.sender, "You are not authorized to withdraw this student");

-        customers[msg.sender].age = _age;
+        student.isEnrolled = false;
-        emit AccountUpdated(msg.sender, _name, _age);
     }

-    // Function to view customer account details function viewAccount() public view returns (Customer memory) {
+    function getStudentDetails(uint _studentId) public view returns (Student memory) {
-        require(customers[msg.sender].exists, "Account does not exist");
+        Student memory student = students[_studentId];
+        require(student.studentAddress != address(0), "Student not found");
+        require(student.isEnrolled, "Student is no longer enrolled");
+        require(student.studentAddress == msg.sender || msg.sender == address(0), "You are not authorized to view this student's details");

-        return customers[msg.sender];
+        return student;
     }

+    function changeGrade(uint _studentId, Grade _newGrade) public {
+        Student storage student = students[_studentId];
+        require(student.studentAddress != address(0), "Student not found");
+        require(student.isEnrolled, "Student is no longer enrolled");
+        require(student.studentAddress == msg.sender, "You are not authorized to change this student's grade");

+        student.grade = _newGrade;
     }
+}

 ```
 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.7" (or another compatible version), and then click on the "Compile AccountManagement.sol" button.
+Make sure the "Compiler" option is set to "0.8.7" (or another compatible version), and then click on the "Compile SchoolAdmission.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "AccountManagement" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "SchoolAdmission" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it.
-The `AccountManagement` Solidity contract enables users to manage travel bookings on the Ethereum blockchain.
+The `SchoolAdmission` Solidity contract enables users to manage travel bookings on the Ethereum blockchain.

 #### Author
 Mansi Shukla - Chandigarh University BE-C.S.E Students